5 Ways To Make Your Next Team Planning Day Really Count

 1. Get out of the office

 This is the number one most important yet sometimes overlooked step to successfully running a planning day.
-Any sort of workshop should always have your team feeling energised, motivated and thinking outside the box, and that means getting physically outside the box aka the office.
+Any sort of workshop should always have your team feeling energised, motivated and thinking outside the box, and that means getting physically outside the box aka the office - home or otherwise!

 If you don’t take your team out of the office, you won’t be providing them with the best chance to search for and produce creative solutions for everyday business problems - whereas a fresh new environment inspires.

 GET MORE FROM YOUR NEXT STAY.

 Tailored for small to medium businesses, our HotelsPlus program increases your comfort, convenience and productivity every time you check into one of our accommodation partners.
 We’ve negotiated some great hotel rates as well as a range of exclusive extras available only to our HotelsPlus members.

 If a workshop is proving highly effective but is running over the allotted time, allow for this in order to keep those positive big picture brainstorms continuing rather than cutting it off because you have too much to try and get through.